JSeelva/JSeelva/README.md

 -->

 I am a beginner as a developer having recently learned SQL, C#, JavaScript, Angular from PRIMAVERA Academy.
-As a beginner I would appreciate a little guidance for my first professional experience as a developer in order to fulfill my eager to learn the specific technologies and tools your software business need.
+As a beginner I would appreciate a little guidance for my first professional experience as a developer in order to fulfill my drive to learn the specific technologies and tools your software business need.
 At this moment my goal is to find a team environment on which I can evolve as a developer.

 My academic and professional background is Communication Design (print and digital) and I also have studied UxUi Design.
 So in my new career path, Front-End seems like a guilty option to me but also where I believe my learning curve could be shorter.